Jacky Rosen: Foreign policy

-In April 2019, Rosen was one of 34 senators to have signed a letter to President Donald Trump encouraging him "to listen to members of your own Administration and reverse a decision that will damage our national security and aggravate conditions inside Central America."
+In April 2019, Rosen was one of 34 senators to sign a letter to President Trump encouraging him "to listen to members of your own Administration and reverse a decision that will damage our national security and aggravate conditions inside Central America."
 The letter asserted that Trump had "consistently expressed a flawed understanding of U.S. foreign assistance" since becoming president and was "personally undermining efforts to promote U.S. national security and economic prosperity" by preventing Fiscal Year 2018 national security funding.
 The senators argued that foreign assistance to Central American countries created less migration to the U.S. by helping to improve conditions in those countries.

-According to OpenSecrets, Rosen's largest donor is the American Israeli Public Affairs Committee, which has donated over $1 million.
-Rosen met Israeli PM Benjamin Netanyahu and Foreign Minister Gideon Sa'ar in May 2025 amidst the Gaza war.
-Rosen was one of the 23 Democratic Senators, a minority of Senate Democrats, who voted for and supported arms sales to Israel amidst the Gaza starvation in August 2025.
+Rosen met Israeli PM Benjamin Netanyahu and Foreign Minister Gideon Sa'ar in May 2025 during the Gaza war.
+Rosen was one of the 23 Democratic Senators, a minority of Senate Democrats, who voted for and supported arms sales to Israel during the Gaza starvation in August 2025.
 Rosen and Tim Scott introduced the Antisemitism Awareness Act in the Senate in February 2025 which directs the Department of Education to use the International Holocaust Remembrance Alliance's (IHRA) definition of antisemitism when investigating antisemitic acts on campus.
 Congressmen Mike Lawler and Josh Gottheimer are leading companion legislation in the House of Representatives.
 Critics, such as Senator Bernie Sanders, say that the Act would undermine free speech and stifle criticism against Israel.

+In April 2026, Rosen was one of seven Democratic senators to join all Republicans in opposing a pair of resolutions that would have blocked sales of bulldozers and 1,000-pound bombs to Israel.